Olivertrain1221/body_beauty/README.md

 # Body Beauty

 ## Introduction
 Body Beauty is a website built in Django using Python, JavaScript, CSS and HTML.
 It is a site that allows a user to to see and share the Tattoo artists work at that store from real time users due to it having a built in blog.
-Users are able to create posts for the world to see. along with there own profile!
+Users are able to create posts for the world to see.
+Along with there own profile!

 This is My(Oliver Train) fourth project for the Code Institute Diploma in Software Development with eCommerce.